maraujop/egometer/README.md

     cd egometer
     cp example_settings.py settings.py

-Open `settings.py` with your favorite editor and feel in your Twitter API token information. `settings.py` is in .gitignore, so don't worry.
+Open `settings.py` with your favorite editor and fill in your Twitter API token information. `settings.py` is in .gitignore, so don't worry.

 ### Requirements